CubeVic/My_notes/docs/Python/Python_Basics/Databases_with_Python.md

 DROP TABLE IF EXISTS Course;
 ''')
 ```
 3. Now we will create 3 tables; "User", "Course", "Member".
-Member table contain a primary key composed of take two parameters, this is a way to link to the other 2 tables and create the many to many relationship
+Member table contain a primary key composed of take two
+parameters, this is a way to link to the other 2 tables and create the many-to-many relationship

 ```python
 import sqlite3